scylladb/scylla-monitoring/docs/source/monitoring_stack.rst

 Configure rsyslog on each Scylla node ..................................... generates metrics and alerts from logs.
 To get full functionality, you should use rsyslog_.
-Scylla Monitoring will act as an additional rsyslog server.
+Scylla Monitoring Stack will act as an additional rsyslog server.
 Scylla Monitoring Stack collects Scylla logs using Loki and generates metrics and alerts based on these logs.
 To use this feature, you need to direct logs from each Scylla node to Loki.
-The recommended method to do this is by using rsyslog_, where Scylla Monitoring (Loki) acts as an additional rsyslog server.
+The recommended method to do this is by using rsyslog_, where Scylla Monitoring Stack (Loki) acts as an additional rsyslog server.
 .. note:: Scylla can send logs to more than one log collection service.

 .. _rsyslog: https://www.rsyslog.com/